teije05-art/PJJ-Parallel-DEV/local-memory/entities/project_framework_document.md

-# Project Framework Document
+Project Framework Document for Vietnam
-## Introduction
-This document outlines the scope, timeline, and deliverables for the market entry strategy.